 2. Responsibility Is Task-Oriented

-Responsibility is defined as task focused and/or behavioral in nature.
+Responsibility is defined as results-focused and/or behavioral in nature.

 3. Responsibility Focuses On Defined Roles